jyoonsong48/summed.ai/README.md

 # $\text{🧬 SUMMED.ai (Scientific Literature Summary and Trend Dashboard)}$

-> **AI-Powered Biomedical Text Mining & Genomic Trend Analysis Platform**
+> **AI-Powered Text Mining & Trend Analysis Platform**
 >
-> SUMMED is an intelligent dashboard designed to analyze and visualize real-time trends in the latest genomics and biomedical literature based on massive datasets from PubMed.
-By integrating Large Language Models (LLMs), the platform precisely summarizes complex abstracts and classifies clinical evidence levels, serving as a researcher-centric informatics tool.
+> SUMMED is an intelligent dashboard designed to analyse and visualise real-time trends in the latest scientific literature based on massive datasets from PubMed.
+By integrating Large Language Models (LLMs), the platform precisely summarises complex abstracts and classifies clinical evidence levels, serving as a researcher-centric informatics tool.

 ---